postsharp/Metalama.Samples/examples/clone/clone-1/README.md

 [!metalama-project-buttons .]

-In this article, we will create the first working version of the `Cloneable` aspect.
+This article will create the first working version of the `Cloneable` aspect.
 Once it is done, it will implement the Deep Clone pattern as shown below:

 [!metalama-files Game.cs GameSettings.cs]

-Before we start writing the aspect, we must materialize in C# the concept of _child property_.
+Before we start writing the aspect, we must materialize in C# the concept of a _child property_.
 Conceptually, a child property is a property that points to a reference-type object that needs to be cloned when the parent object is cloned.
 Let's decide to mark such properties with the `[Child]` custom attribute:

 [!metalama-file CloneableAttribute.cs]